Table of contents

 The people who buy into this “do more” hype will end their lives thoroughly disappointed that they neglected their family and friends, not to mention that small but powerful inner voice telling them that they never actually wanted to climb the corporate ladder.
 Tim Kreider’s essay Lazy: A Manifesto sublimely captures this malady and I’m jealous that I didn’t write it.

-Those who spend too much time in the Burn Box end up predictably in burnout.
-Until I saw this diagram, I was burning myself out once a quarter, only to enter the arena again, guns blazing, when I could finally stand again.
+Those who spend too much time in the Burn Box predictably end up in burnout.
+Until I saw this diagram, I was burning myself out once a quarter only to re-enter the arena, guns blazing, when I could finally stand again.

-Neil showed me how the most successful people easily and frequently move between all of the boxes.
+Pasricha showed me how the most successful people easily and frequently move between all of the boxes.
 Now, I visit the Do Box by taking a three-day solo-hiking trip into the woods.
-And I cherish my time in the Space Box by signing up for a week at an all-inclusive resort with no agenda except rum punches and a great literature.
+I cherish my time in the Space Box by signing up for a week at an all-inclusive resort with no agenda except rum punches and great literature.

 2. Take vacations, often.